 - Conservation Land

-Restoration Council (ARC) before any other steps can be
+and Restoration Council (ARC) before any other steps can be taken.

-follows the same process as non-conservation land for
+property it follows the same process as non-conservation land for noticing.

-be approved by the BOT and determined to be no longer needed
+approved by the BOT and determined to be no longer needed for

 Q. What is the disposition report?

 A. The Disposition of State Lands and Facilities Annual Report is

 produced per Section 216.0153, Florida Statutes, and requires DEP to